Noroff-FEU-Assignments/project-exam-1-Gronnfrosk/README.md

 This Noroff exam 1 project is a blog about a golden retriever, named Goldy.
 Live demo site: https://zingy-sherbet-e1fd04.netlify.app/

 ## Description
-This blog is about the dog Goldy and contains stories about her daily adventures.
-The website is built with HTML, CSS and JavaScript while fetching content from a WordPress REST API.
-This website is responsive and easy to use on a variety of devices and screen sizes.
-The blog should follow WCAG and DRY priciples.
+This website was the first year exam submission.
+The task was to design and build a blog where it was possible to see posts and add comments on posts.
+The posts and comments content are fetching from WordPress REST API.
+The website focuses on being responsive across screen sizes, follow WCAG principles and DRY principles.
+No actual products or services are sold on those page.

 #### The architecture of website:
 1. Home page